 - tell them if you have problems comprehending the text: if you as a professional linguist can’t understand what they are trying to say, most other readers won’t either.

-Read our article on communication skills within the business skills page.
+Read the article on communication skills within the business skills page.

 Entrepreneurial skills: Working on your own initiative

 Certain personality traits, i.e. self-discipline, self-reliance, independence, drive and perseverance – to name but a few – are vital in determining whether you become a successful self-employed translator.

-Being an independent translator requires a certain mindset.
+Being a freelance translator requires a certain mindset.
 You have to be able to work on your own, to self-motivate, to make a plan and stick to it, in short, to be your own boss.

 Are you someone who needs other people to tell you what to do, when and how to do it?
 Then a career in freelance translation is not for you.

 However, if you crave to do things your own way, in your own time (within the time frame agreed with the customer) and to your own high standards, then being self-employed and working from home should suit you well.

-Being an independent professional translator means spending most of the day working alone.
+Being a frelance professional translator means spending most of the day working alone.
 This is a fact that not every individual is happy with.
 For the sociable kind, for those who love the buzz of an office environment and thrive on interpersonal relations, being a home worker is almost certainly the wrong career choice.
 With personality traits like that you’ll be better off becoming a staff translator or seeking a job in a company with bilingual needs.